 If you're invited to try Google One, you can get more storage, help from experts and extra member benefits.
 You can share your membership with up to five family members.

-Free trials are available for new customers only.
-If you already have a Google One membership or you've had one in the past, your promo code won’t work.
+Trials memberships are available for new customers only.
+If you already have a Google One membership, or you had one in the past, your promo code won't work.

 Claim your trial

 - Open the message that invited you to join.

 - You might be asked to sign in.
 If the invitation was sent to your Google Account, sign in with that Google Account.

 - Fill in the form and choose a form of payment, like a credit or debit card.

 Tip: A form of payment is required so that your membership can continue at the end of your trial.
 You won't be charged until your trial ends.